 Canada already has world leading environmental laws and industry regulation.
 We can do even better.
 I will work within the Conservative Party to reflect a balanced approach, which I believe is supported by a majority of Canadians who want responsible resource development and world-class environmental regulation.

 I grew up in the Mid-Island and saw firsthand the boom and bust some of our communities experienced, including the recession in the 1980’s, and the effects it had on friends and family.
 If elected, I will work tirelessly to deliver federal government funding to support social and economic infrastructure in our communities.

 The Liberals have not elected an MP North of Victoria in over 44 years and ignore Vancouver Island.

-The NDP have never in Canadian history formed government in Ottawa and Jagmeet Singh and our current NDP MP have no effective political power to deliver results for our communities.
+The NDP have never in Canadian history formed government in Ottawa and Jagmeet Singh and our current NDP MP have no effective political power to deliver any discretionary spending for our communities or change any laws.

 A Conservative MP in a Conservative Government will deliver Social and Economic Infrastructure for Courtenay-Alberni.

 An MP in government can work with colleagues in caucus and get the ear of the relevant Minister for individuals and riding level issues that need to be addressed and the Minister can get the department to act.

 History speaks for itself.
 Prior to 2015, our region was solidly Conservative and the former Conservative MPs, as part of Conservative governments, delivered millions in discretionary federal spending for many positive investments in our communities, including:

 - Comox Valley – Funding for new Tourism Centre and Comox Valley Airport upgrades